Code-Institute-Submissions/comics/README.md

 - Password

 A submit button at the bottom of the registration form allows the user to input the information to the database.
-On the registration form if any field is left empty/incorrectly filled, a red line appears underneath the inccorect information.
+On the registration form if any field is left empty/incorrectly filled, a red line appears underneath the incorect information.
 Additionally, the form cannot be submitted unless all fields are correctly filled.
 The user is notified of the missing inforation if they click on the submit button before all fields are correctly filled.
 If the inputted username is already taken, the user will be notified after clicking on the submit button, so that they can pick a different username.